Moving into your new Dutch home? Get yourself connected with our guide to setting up TV, home phone, and the internet in the Netherlands.

 If you’re renting, it’s possible that your new home will already have these services.
 If so, their cost will be included within your monthly payments.
 In such cases, you can ask your landlord to issue you with an account (eindafrekening) showing real costs at least once a year.
 However, you should clarify this with your landlord prior to signing the contract if you’re unsure what your rental payment actually includes.

-Generally speaking, serviced apartments will come with communications services included as standard.
+Generally speaking, serviced apartments in the Netherlands come with communications services included as standard.
 You can then choose to either disconnect and find your own provider or continue using the existing connections.
 It’s likely you’ll be able to find a cheaper deal yourself, although changing providers may not be worth your while.

 Communications in the Netherlands